mattreturn1/Project_CV/README.md

 ```bash
   cd /path/to/your/project
 ```
+  Make sure you're in the folder where you extracted the project before running any commands.

 ---
 ## 3. Launch the OpenCV Singularity Environment
 - **On the virtual machine, activate the containerized environment:**